alessandrosisniegas/portfolio/content/projects/drawingApp.md

   - Grid
   - JavaScript

-company: 'Grigora Avis GAC'
+company: 'Self-Project'
 showInProjects: true
 ---

 A simple drawing application built with HTML, CSS, and JavaScript.
-Ability to draw using a mouse or touch-enabled devices, Select from a variety of brush sizes and colors, Save your drawings to your device.
+Ability to draw using a mouse or touch-enabled devices and select a variety of brush sizes and colors.